Sicilian Vespers: Aragonese intervention

-The pope refused the rebels' pleas to allow the status of free communes; therefore, the Sicilians sent their pleas to Peter III of Aragon married to Constance, daughter of Manfred, King of Sicily and granddaughter of the Hohenstaufen Holy Roman emperor, Frederick II.
+The pope refused the rebels' pleas to allow the status of free communes; therefore, the Sicilians sent their pleas to Peter III of Aragon married to Constance, daughter of Manfred, King of Sicily and granddaughter of the Hohenstaufen Holy Roman Emperor, Frederick II.
 Of all that emperor's heirs, she was the only one not captive and was able to assert her rights.
 Peter III championed his wife's claim to the entirety of the Kingdom of Sicily.

 Before the Vespers, Peter III constructed and outfitted a fleet for war.
 When the pope asked why he needed such a great war fleet, Peter stated that it would be used against the Saracens along the northern coast of Africa, because he had legitimate trade interests there and needed to protect them.
 So when Peter received a request for help from the Sicilians he was conveniently on the north coast of Africa in Tunis, just 200 miles across the sea from the island.
 At first, Peter feigned indifference to the request of the Sicilians and their plight, but after several days to allow a proper showing of deference made for the pope's consumption, he took advantage of the revolt.
 Peter ordered his fleet to sail for Sicily, landed at Trapani on 30 August 1282.
 While he marched towards Palermo, his fleet followed close by the coastal road.
-Peter III of Aragon's involvement changed the character of the uprising from a local revolt into a European War.
+Peter III of Aragon's involvement changed the character of the uprising from a local revolt into a European war.
 When Peter arrived at Palermo on September 2, he was received initially by the populace with indifference, as merely one foreign king replacing another.
 However, when Pope Martin made plain his orders for the Sicilians to accept Charles, Peter promised the islanders that they would enjoy the ancient privileges they had had under the Norman king, William II of Sicily.
 Thus, he was accepted as a satisfactory second choice and crowned by acclamation at the cathedral in Palermo on September 4, thus becoming also Peter I of Sicily.

 With the pope's blessing, the counterattack from Charles was not long in coming; his fleet from the Kingdom of Naples arrived and blockaded the port of Messina and made several attempts to land troops on the island, but all were repulsed.

-The commentary of Michael Palaeologus
+The commentary of Michael Palaeologos

-Years later, in his autobiography, Michael VIII wrote: "Should I dare to claim that I was God's instrument to bring freedom to the Sicilians, then I should only be stating the truth."
+Years later, in his autobiography, the Byzantine emperor Michael VIII wrote: "Should I dare to claim that I was God's instrument to bring freedom to the Sicilians, then I should only be stating the truth."
 But as Runciman observes, with or without Byzantine gold, it was the proud people of Sicily alone who fought against their armed oppressor; and "However it may have been plotted and prepared, it was that one March evening of the Vespers at Palermo that brought down King Charles' empire."